 #7.
 Plan Ahead Your Weekly Tasks

 Or, you could take your daily tasks to the next level and plan out a whole week’s woth of blogging activity.
 Plan out what you need to get accomplished by the end of any given week, then break those tasks down further (baby steps!) into your daily tasks schedule.

 So as you can see that by confronting yourself about your blogging procrastination and then starting to plan and get organized, goes a long way into getting tasks done which you have been putting off.
 You can then start moving a lot faster towards your blogging goals.

 P.S.
-If you would like any of the worksheets featured on this page, then have a look at my Stop Procrastination Workshop.
+If you would like any of the worksheets featured on this page, then have a look at my Blog Management Toolkits.